 The sheep and beef cattle industries and their place in the economic life of Australia; levels of production and trends.
-The interrelationships of each of these classes of livestock and the natural, artificial and economic conditions determining the stratification of types.
+The interrelationships of each of these classes of livestock and the natural, artificial and economic conditions influencing production.
 Sheep producing zones.
 Sheep breeds, their uses and economic relationships.
 Crossbreeding, prime lamb production.